ckeditor/ckeditor5/docs/installation/getting-started/installing-plugins.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/configuration last tutorial} you have learned how to configure your editor with various options.
-Now, we will be extending it with some additional features.
+In the {@link installation/getting-started/configuration previous tutorial} you have learned how to configure your editor with various options.
+Now, you will be extending it with some {@link features/index additional features}.
 </info-box>

 CKEditor 5 plugins are distributed through [npm](https://www.npmjs.com) packages and are implemented in a modular way, which means that a single plugin may consist of multiple JavaScript files.

 In this guide you can learn how to add plugins to your editor in the two most common scenarios:

-* When you use an {@link installation/advanced/predefined-builds editor build},
+* When you use a {@link installation/advanced/predefined-builds predefined editor build}.
 * When you {@link framework/guides/quick-start build your editor from source}.

 <info-box hint>
-	If you are looking for an easy way to create a custom build of CKEditor 5 without installing anything, check the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), which allows you to create easily a build with a custom set of plugins through a simple and intuitive UI.
+	If you are looking for an easy way to create a custom build of CKEditor 5 without installing anything, check the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), which allows you to create a build with a custom set of plugins through a simple and intuitive UI.
 </info-box>

 ## Requirements